Willamzhi/zhiwei320/README.md

 # zhiwei320
-hello,my names william,chinese name is zhiwei
+Hello,my name is william,chinese name is zhiwei